decidables/decidables/sites/detectable/src/measurement.md

 :::ui

-When you :ui[Run] the task, on each trial, our model will take a measurement of the stimulus, and this will arrive on the graph as a box representing the evidence on that trial.
+When you :button[Run] the task, on each trial, our model will take a measurement of the stimulus, and this will arrive on the graph as a box representing the evidence on that trial.

-Note that shortening the :ui[Duration] will speed up the simulation, but won't otherwise alter the results.
+Note that shortening the :slider[Duration] will speed up the simulation, but won't otherwise alter the results.

 :::